 When does Thor: Love and Thunder come out?

 The COVID-19 pandemic shuffled Thor: Love and Thunder‘s release date.
-The movie is currently set to begin filming in 2021 for release on February 11, 2022.
+The movie is currently set for release on February 11, 2022.
+They wrapped filming on June 1, 2021:

 Featured Image: Marvel